 - First (as a single column)

 - This can appear as:

-- Bridge allows you to define what language the learner will experience in all user interface interactions with Bridge (emails, language in Bridge navigation, but not course content unless if the course has been translated by the author).
+- Bridge allows you to define what language the learner will experience in all user interface interactions with Bridge (emails, the language in Bridge navigation, but not course content unless if the course has been translated by the author).
 The CSV should be formatted with the corresponding language indicator:

 Language Indicator Czech

 German de English (US) en English (Australian) en-AU English (UK) en-GB Spanish es Estonian et French fr French Canadian fr-CA Italian it Lithuanian lt Latvian lv Dutch nl Polish pl Brazilian Portuguese pt-BR Russian ru Turkish tr Chinese zh Korean ko Japanese ja

 - If a language is not mapped in CSV upload, Bridge will default the user settings to English.
 If you map a preferred language and some fields are null, Bridge will default the corresponding users with the null fields to English.